-Join us this fall by participating in Play It Forward: Classical MPR’s Musical Instrument Drive™.
-Your donation will directly benefit a Minnesota school music program when you give your used (or new!) instrument through Classical MPR’s second annual instrument drive campaign.
+Join us by participating in Play It Forward: Classical MPR’s Musical Instrument Drive™.
+Your donation will directly benefit a Minnesota school music program when you give your used (or new!) instrument through Classical MPR’s fifth annual instrument drive campaign.

 Most schools throughout Minnesota have a great need for more instruments so that motivated and talented students have opportunities to participate in band or orchestra.
 In today’s economy, schools lack the funds to buy new instruments and many families cannot afford to rent instruments for their children.

 Donors will give their instruments directly to the school of your choice.
 (MPR will not be accepting instruments at our headquarters or network stations.)
-To donate, visit our map or list page.
-There, you can enter your zip code to find out which schools nearest to you are accepting instruments, and the donation drop-off times.
+To donate, submit your information via our Instruments in the Cloud form on the Play It Forward homepage.
+There, you can type the name of your nearest school district or school to find out if they are accepting instruments.

 If your instrument is in need of minor repair, please bring the instrument to the school you would like to receive the donation.
 It’s likely they can repair the instrument.

-When you drop an instrument off at a local school you will receive a receipt.
+When you submit your information in the form, check the "donation receipt" box and you will receive a receipt.
 It is your responsibility to determine the value of the instrument.
 Donations of an instrument with a value up to $5,000 will not need an appraisal.
 If an instrument is valued at more than $5,000 you should secure an appraisal from a qualified music store.

 When receiving in-kind donations like musical instruments, the school is responsible for providing a receipt that describes the donation (for example: 1 baritone saxophone and case), the date the instrument was received, and the school/organization that is receiving the donation.